-Huawei: driving new value with 5G innovation | Digital Strategy | Business Chief APAC
+Huawei: driving new value with 5G innovation

 Due to the significant growth when it comes to data, the growth has raised the requirements for computing.
 With the development of 5G, cloud-edge-device collaborative and diversified computing are emerging trends in the industry.

 "5G enables cloud-based mobile applications, Internet of Everything, and Smart Everything.
-Traditional data centers running on general-purpose CPUs will have to be upgraded for higher computing power to deliver device-edge-cloud collaborative computing,” commented Andy Guo, Consulting Director of Frost & Sullivan China.
+Traditional data centres running on general-purpose CPUs will have to be upgraded for higher computing power to deliver device-edge-cloud collaborative computing,” commented Andy Guo, Consulting Director of Frost & Sullivan China.

 Driving a new intelligent world via 5G, cloud and artificial intelligence (AI)

-At the ‘5G for Good Summit’ leaders within the industry discussed how 5G, cloud and artificial intelligence (AI) are transforming businesses.
+At the 5G for Good Summit, leaders within the industry discussed how 5G, cloud and artificial intelligence (AI) are transforming businesses.
 "Since commercial 5G rollout, new applications have been emerging.
-Additionally with cloud and AI, traditional transportation is changing substantially to adapt to autonomous driving and smart logistics," commented Mr. Peter Nie, Internet Solution CTO & 5G+X General Manager of HUAWEI CLOUD.
+Additionally with cloud and AI, traditional transportation is changing substantially to adapt to autonomous driving and smart logistics," commented Peter Nie, Internet Solution CTO & 5G+X General Manager of HUAWEI CLOUD.
 "5G upgrades the development of services from human-reliant to cloud-based.
 5G, together with everything, creates a future that is beyond our imagination.
 A new intelligent world is now at the door."

 Driving industry digital transformation with 5G

-"As an essential part of the digital foundation, 5G is bound to enable digital, networked, and intelligent modernization of various industries," commented Ms. Jessie Chang, Head of Ecosystem Engagement of GSMA Greater China.
+"As an essential part of the digital foundation, 5G is bound to enable digital, networked, and intelligent modernisation of various industries," commented Jessie Chang, Head of Ecosystem Engagement of GSMA Greater China.

 According to Chang, the country is at the forefront of 5G application, and has made remarkable achievements when it comes to healthcare, coal mining and port as well as other fields.